 How Hygienists Can Be the First Line of Defense Against Oral Cancer

-Oral cancer falls under the umbrella of head and neck cancers.
-These types of cancers are the sixth most diagnosed in the entire world.1 Specifically, malignancies of the oral cavity include those of the lips, tongue, palate (both soft and hard), mucosa, and floor of the mouth.1
+Oral cavity and oropharyngeal cancers fall cancer falls under the umbrella of head and neck cancers.
+These types of cancers are the sixth most diagnosed in the entire world.

 Early Detection Remains Key

-Sadly, oral cancers continue to have a poor prognosis.
-If diagnosed early, within stage I or II, the five-year survival rate can be close to 90%.
-Unfortunately, nearly half of all oral cancers are not diagnosed until later, within stages III and IV.
-The five-year survival rate for cancers of the tongue, the floor of the mouth, lip, and oropharynx areas can decrease between 29% and 71%, depending upon the location.2
+Sadly, oral cavity and oropharyngeal cancers continue to have a poor prognosis.
+If diagnosed early, within stage I or II, the five-year survival rate can can exceed 80%.
+Unfortunately, nearly half of all oral cancers are not diagnosed until later, within stages III and IV.4 The five-year survival rate for later-stage cancers of the tongue, the floor of the mouth, lip, and oropharynx areas can decrease between 23% and 41%, depending upon the location.5

-Our patients often spend more time with us during a recare appointment than the doctor, which means dental hygienists are often the ones who detect these cancers.
+Our patients often spend more time with us during a recare appointment than the doctor, which makes dental hygienists the clinicians who detect these cancers.

 Risk Factors

-We know that the many aspects of a dental hygiene appointment are extensive, so adding anything else to appointments can feel overwhelming.
-One idea to streamline discussing oral cancer with our patients would be to add certain questions to the medical history form that specifically addresses known risk factors.
+We know many aspects of a dental hygiene appointment are extensive, so adding anything else to appointments can feel overwhelming.
+One idea to streamline discussing oral cavity and oropharyngeal cancers with our patients would be to add certain questions to the medical history form that specifically address known risk factors.

 Alcohol ‒ Alcohol use is also linked to an increased risk of oral cancer.
-Similarly to tobacco use, the more a person consumes alcohol, the higher their chances of developing an oral malignancy.2,3
+Similarly to tobacco use, the more a person consumes alcohol, the higher their chances of developing an oral malignancy.3,4,6

-According to the American Cancer Society, the risk of developing oral cancer increases 30 times when consuming both tobacco and alcohol compared to their counterparts who consume neither.2-4
+According to the American Cancer Society, the risk of developing oral cancer increases 30 times when consuming both tobacco and alcohol compared to their counterparts who consume neither.6

-Betel quid use ‒ Betel quid, also known as gutka, is a mixture of betel nut, tobacco, and other cancer-causing ingredients.
-It is used throughout Asia and may be seen in a specific patient population that has immigrated from Asia.
-It is typically used like traditional smokeless tobaccos, placed into the cheek, and kept for long periods.2-4
+Betel quid ‒ Betel quid, also known as gutka, is a mixture of betel nut, tobacco, and other cancer-causing ingredients.
+It is used throughout Asia and may be seen in specific patient populations.
+It is typically used like traditional smokeless tobacco, placed into the cheek, and kept for long periods.4,6,7

 Human papillomavirus ‒ HPV includes a group of over 200 different viruses.
-Out of these 200 strains, it is thought that around 14 are considered high risk for their potential to cause cancer.
-To date, research shows that two of these high-risk strains, HPV 16 and HPV 18, account for most HPV-related cancers.5 Since HPV infects squamous cells, HPV-related cancers are considered squamous cell carcinomas.1
+Out of these 200 strains, around 12 are considered high risk for their potential to cause cancer.
+To date, research shows that two of these high-risk strains, HPV 16 and HPV 18, account for most HPV-related cancers.
+Since HPV infects squamous cells, HPV-related cancers are considered squamous cell carcinomas.8

-While we know HPV can cause cancer in numerous areas of the body, hygienists should be concerned about the risk of HPV-related cancer, specifically in our area of expertise.
-The areas most at risk for these cancers are the posterior third of the tongue, soft palate, tonsils, and throat.5
+While we know HPV can cause cancer in numerous areas of the body, hygienists should be concerned about the risk of HPV-related cancer, specifically because of our area of expertise.
+The area most at risk for HPV-related cancer is the oropharynx.
+About 70% of oropharyngeal cancers are caused by HPV.8

-An HPV vaccine has been administered since 2006 and has been proven to reduce the risk of developing HPV-related cancers by 90% when administered to kids between the ages of nine and 12.6 In addition to protecting against the two strains of HPV that are responsible for genital warts, the vaccine also protects against seven other strains that may lead to HPV-related cancers.5,6
+An HPV vaccine has been administered since 2006 and is estimated to reduce the risk of developing HPV-related cancers by more than 90% when administered to kids between the ages of nine and 12.
+In addition to protecting against the two strains of HPV that are responsible for genital warts, the vaccine also protects against seven other strains that may lead to HPV-related cancers.8,9

 Hygienists should be encouraged to use any screening and adjunct tools they have available to them.
 The use of loupes and a headlamp can be crucial to the early detection of potentially malignant lesions.

-No matter the adjunct tools used, it is imperative to utilize intraoral photography and document a detailed description of the lesion in the patient’s chart, including size, color, shape, location, crisp/blended borders, and feel.
+No matter the adjunct tools used, it is imperative to utilize intraoral photography and document a detailed description of the lesion in the patient’s chart, such as location, distribution, margins, size and shape, color, consistency, surface texture, and lesion history.
 This is important so that any clinician who may see the patient can have a point of reference, and it can also be helpful when referring a patient to another specialist.

-If a lesion persists once all possible irritants, such as sharp teeth, restorations, and appliances, have been removed, the gold standard continues to be a biopsy.3 “The presence or absence of dysplasia is not directly associated with a specific clinical appearance of the lesion, so it is not possible to predict whether dysplastic alterations are present before performing biopsy.”3
+If a lesion persists for two weeks or more once all possible irritants, such as sharp teeth, restorations, and appliances, have been removed, the gold standard continues to be a biopsy.4 “The presence or absence of dysplasia is not directly associated with a specific clinical appearance of the lesion, so it is not possible to predict whether dysplastic alterations are present before performing biopsy.”4

 Referral